Hilde Osland Shows Off Curvy Figure In Crop Top & Tight Pants

 Australian bombshell Hilde Osland might be pregnant, but she is not letting that stop her from looking stylish.
 On Monday, she shared an update that featured her flaunting her booty and baby bump in a flirty crop top and pair of tight pants.

 Hilde looked like she was dressed for a relaxing day.
 Her shirt was white with long sleeves and a hood.
-It was cropped at her ribs, giving her the perfect opportunity to display her growing belly.
+It was cropped at her ribs, giving the perfect opportunity to display her growing belly.
 Her pants were bright blue with a high waistline and thick white stripes around the ankles.
 She completed her outfit with a pair of white trainers.

 The model wore her luscious blond locks down in waves.